Nicell/nick.winans.io/src/blog/ecommerce-automations/index.md

 As opposed to other stores in the ergonomic keyboard kit space, we are rarely out of stock of our 250+ product variants, dispatch >99% of eligible orders in one working day, and respond to all customer requests in an average of five hours.[^2]

-These achievements are only possible thanks to heavy automation of our daily operations, and after three years of running our store, I'd like to share more details about what small automations have created the biggest impact.
+These achievements are only possible thanks to heavy automation of our daily operations, and after three years of running our store, I'd like to share more details about which small automations have created the biggest impact.

 *Disclaimer: Our store runs on Shopify, so lots of the solutions are centered around some tools that are only available with Shopify.*[^3]

 ## Staying in Stock

-After expanding the store to more variants, we grew quickly and immediately ran into a problem every store owner wishes for; how do we keep our products in stock?
+After expanding the store to more variants, we grew quickly and immediately ran into a problem every store owner wishes for: how do we keep our products in stock?

 ### Reorder Notifications

 If I had to get rid of every other automation and keep just one, it's this.
-Every day a Cloudflare Worker calculates how many days left of stock remain based on past sales, creates a list of products that need to be reordered, and posts it to our team's internal Discord.
+Every day a Cloudflare Worker calculates how many days of stock remain based on past sales, creates a list of products that need to be reordered, and posts it to our team's internal Discord.

 ![Reorder notification example](./reorder.png)